OAGi/Score/docs/user_guide/index.rst

          the top to find the desired end user and check the checkbox in front of it.

-      4. Click the “Transfer” button.
+      4. Click the "Transfer" button.

 View Change History of an EUCC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^